emekaokechukwudev/research-hub-test/README.md

 #### Administrators

 - Manage grants, events, and news
-- View a list of active researchers
+- View a list of researchers
 - Manage admin user profile

 ### Built With